MateiIonutEduard/Eduard/README.md

 The development adheres to principles of mathematical rigor and computational reproducibility,
 <br/>with the overarching goal of bridging theory and implementation in cryptographic research.

+## License Purpose
+This project is distributed for academic and research purposes.
+It is not open to unrestricted
+<br/>community contributions and does not provide guarantees for production deployment.